rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-vmware.md

   1. To confirm, log on to the ESXi host using ssh and run the following command: `nc -z ipaddressofVM 1514`

       If this is not successful, vSphere settings in the Advanced Configuration are likely not correct.
 See [Configure syslog collection](#configure-syslog-collection) for information about how to set up the ESXi host for syslog forwarding.
-  2. If syslog port connectivity is successful, but you don't still see any data, then reload the syslog on the ESXi host by using ssh to run the following command: ` esxcli system syslog reload`
+  1. If syslog port connectivity is successful, but you don't still see any data, then reload the syslog on the ESXi host by using ssh to run the following command: ` esxcli system syslog reload`
 * The VM with OMS Agent is not set correctly.
 To test this, perform the following steps:

-  1. OMS listens to the port 1514 and pushes data into OMS.
+  1. Log Analytics listens to the port 1514.
 To verify that it is open, run the following command: `netstat -a | grep 1514`
-  2. You should see port `1514/tcp` open.
+  1. You should see port `1514/tcp` open.
 If you do not, verify that the omsagent is installed correctly.
 If you do not see the port information, then the syslog port is not open on the VM.

-     1. Verify that the OMS Agent is running by using `ps -ef | grep oms`.
+    a.
+Verify that the OMS Agent is running by using `ps -ef | grep oms`.
 If it is not running, start the process by running the command ` sudo /opt/microsoft/omsagent/bin/service_control start`

-     2. Open the `/etc/opt/microsoft/omsagent/conf/omsagent.d/vmware_esxi.conf` file.
+    b.
+Open the `/etc/opt/microsoft/omsagent/conf/omsagent.d/vmware_esxi.conf` file.

+    c.
 Verify that the proper user and group setting is valid, similar to: `-rw-r--r-- 1 omsagent omiusers 677 Sep 20 16:46 vmware_esxi.conf`

+    d.
 If the file does not exist or the user and group setting is wrong, take corrective action by [Preparing a Linux server](#prepare-a-linux-server).

 ## <a name="next-steps"></a>Next steps
 * Use [Log Searches](log-analytics-log-searches.md) in Log Analytics to view detailed VMware host data.
 * [Create your own dashboards](log-analytics-dashboards.md) showing VMware host data.
 * [Create alerts](log-analytics-alerts.md) when specific VMware host events occur.